 Warning: It is very important not to short +ve onto the clock or data lines when using pixels greater than 5V.
-Given this mistake can happen, additional protection circuitry has been added to prevent any damage to the main CPU.
-However, if the output buffer part is damaged due to shorting, it has been designed for easy replacement by the user.
-The part is cheap to replace and Advatek support will guide you through the process if you believe this has happened.
 Note that this can also happen from poor waterproofing when rain shorts the higher voltage onto either of those wires in your pixels/wiring.

 The cable length between the output and the first pixel should not exceed 15m.

-Figure 3 shows the pin-out of the pixel output connectors.
+Figure 4 shows the pin-out of the pixel output connectors.